 Shrub Garden: A path leads you through the four-acre Shrub Garden (to the Walled Garden), a picturesque landscape with hundreds of ornamental shrubs and beautiful trees.
 The wisteria covered pergola has benches for relaxing.

 Walled Garden: The centerpiece of the gardens features a seasonal rotation of blooms, including 75,000 tulips in the spring, colorful summer annuals, and fall mums.
 A long arbor covered with grapevines runs down the center with themed areas, including a butterfly garden, white border, scented border, and Victorian border.

-The lower half of the Walled Garden features 50 varieties of roses grown at the end of the 19th century plus modern varieties and All–America Roses.
-You'll find traditional garden structures such as a maypole and double arch surrounded by over 2,000 roses, planted exactly as it was when the Vanderbilts lived at Biltmore.
+Rose Garden: The lower half of the Walled Garden features 50 varieties of roses grown at the end of the 19th-century, plus modern varieties and All–America Roses.
+You'll also find traditional garden structures, such as a maypole and double arch surrounded by 2,000 roses, planted exactly as it was when the Vanderbilts lived at Biltmore.

 Conservatory: Walk through a tropical wonderland all year long inside the glass-roofed Conservatory, designed by Biltmore House architect Richard Morris Hunt.
 It's located in the Walled Garden, adjacent to the Rose Garden.

 In the towering central room, the Palm House has a large collection of palms, ferns and other foliage plants.
 Don't miss the orchid collection.
 We love to browse A Gardener's Place, a fantastic shop underneath the Conservatory.
 There's a separate parking area if you want to drive to this area instead of walking.